-In order to successfully implement this Humanitarian Response Plan, in support of the Government-led response to Cyclone Idai and the drought that preceded it, humanitarian partners will:
+In order to successfully implement this Humanitarian Response Plan, in support of the Government-led response to Cyclone Idai and Kenneth, and the drought that preceded it, humanitarian partners will:

 1. Maximize efficiency, effectiveness and transparency.
-Recognizing the scale and urgency of the crisis caused by Cyclone Idai, and the monumental task ahead for the Government-led response, humanitarian partners will maximize synergies and promote efficiency gains to best serve people in need.
+Recognizing the scale and urgency of the crisis caused by Cyclones Kenneth and Idai, and the monumental task ahead for the Government-led response, humanitarian partners will maximize synergies and promote efficiency gains to best serve people in need.
 Humanitarian partners will carry-out daily coordination with the government entities leading response efforts.
-In order to reduce duplication of management costs, the response will utilize common services and pipelines wherever feasible.
+To reduce duplication of management costs, the response will utilize common services and pipelines wherever feasible.

-2. Implement robustly prioritized, well-coordinated and flexible support to the Government-led response.
-The humanitarian response to Cyclone Idai is faced with multiple and complex challenges due to the scale of devastation caused by the storm and its impact on key infrastructure and basic services.
-Within this context, humanitarian actors urgently need to: robustly prioritize response locations and activities to ensure maximum utilization of collective assets and capacity; promote field-driven responses, wherever feasible; and strengthen mobile response capacity to deploy rapidly when field-driven response is not possible and to ensure that hard-to-reach and cut-off areas receive due attention and needs-based assistance.
+2. Implement robustly prioritized, wellcoordinated and flexible support to the Government-led response.
+The humanitarian rresponses to Cyclones Kenneth and Idai are faced with multiple and complex challenges due to the scale of devastation caused by the storm and its impact on key infrastructure and basic services.
+Within this context, humanitarian actors urgently need to: robustly prioritize response locations and activities to ensure maximum utilization of collective assets and capacity; promote field-driven responses, wherever feasible; and strengthen mobile response capacity to deploy rapidly when field-driven response is not possible and to ensure that hardto-reach and cut-off areas receive due attention and needsbased assistance.